Politics Feb 11 Vance deleted a message referring to the 'Armenian genocide.' Here's why the phrase matters By Bill Barrow, Associated Press

-Politics Aug 08 WATCH: Leaders of Armenia and Azerbaijan meet Trump and sign U.S.-brokered peace deal at White House By Seung Min Kim, Michelle L. Price, Associated Press
+Politics Aug 08 WATCH: Leaders of Armenia and Azerbaijan meet Trump and sign U.S.-brokered peace deal at White House The two countries in the South Caucasus signed agreements with each other and the U.S. that will reopen key transportation routes while allowing the U.S. to seize on Russia’s declining influence in the region.
+By Seung Min Kim, Michelle L. Price, Associated Press

 World Jun 21 Armenia formally recognizes a Palestinian state as children in Gaza suffer from malnutrition Armenia said it would recognize a Palestinian state on Friday, prompting Israel to summon its ambassador for a “severe reprimand.”
 Meanwhile, the head of a major hospital in north Gaza said his staff have seen some 250 children suffering from… By Associated Press

-World May 27 Protests shut streets in Armenia’s capital, roads in other parts to demand the prime minister resign The demonstrations are spearheaded by Bagrat Galstanyan, a high-ranking cleric in the Armenian Apostolic Church and archbishop of the Tavush diocese in Armenia's northeast, where the returned villages are located.
-By Associated Press
+May 27 Protests shut streets in Armenia's capital, roads in other parts to demand the prime minister resign By Associated Press The demonstrations are spearheaded by Bagrat Galstanyan, a high-ranking cleric in the Armenian Apostolic Church and archbishop of the Tavush diocese in Armenia's northeast, where the returned villages are located.
+Continue reading

-World Apr 18 Armenian victims group asks International Criminal Court to investigate genocide claim A human rights organization representing ethnic Armenians has submitted evidence to the International Criminal Court arguing that Azerbaijan is committing an ongoing genocide against them.
+Apr 18 Armenian victims group asks International Criminal Court to investigate genocide claim By Molly Quell, Mike Corder, Associated Press A human rights organization representing ethnic Armenians has submitted evidence to the International Criminal Court arguing that Azerbaijan is committing an ongoing genocide against them.
 Azerbaijan's government didn't immediately respond to the filing on Thursday.
-By Molly Quell, Mike Corder, Associated Press
+Continue reading

-World Feb 13 Armenia and Azerbaijan trade accusations over border skirmish that leaves 4 soldiers dead Armenia's Foreign Ministry denounced what it described as a "provocation" by Azerbaijani troops who fired on Armenian forces across the border early Tuesday.
-By Associated Press
+Feb 13 Armenia and Azerbaijan trade accusations over border skirmish that leaves 4 soldiers dead By Associated Press Armenia's Foreign Ministry denounced what it described as a "provocation" by Azerbaijani troops who fired on Armenian forces across the border early Tuesday.
+Continue reading

 Oct 03 Armenian parliament votes to join ICC, further strains relations with Russia By Avet Demourian, Associated Press The Armenian parliament has voted to join International Criminal Court, which earlier this year indicted Russian President Vladimir Putin for war crimes connected to the deportation of children from Ukraine.
 Continue reading